 If there is a particular game lodge or camp that you are looking for and do not find it in our list of properties, please let us know and we will gladly assist your preferred lodge or camp.

-The Botswana Portfolio has been divided into regions for ease of navigation.
-Please click on the links below to view the lodges in the different reserves in Botswana.
+The Botswana Portfolio has been divided into regions for easier navigation.

 Region – Okavango Delta

 The Okavango Delta is the world’s largest inland delta.
 It is formed where the Okavango River empties into a swamp in a basin in the Kalahari Desert, where most of the water is lost to evaporation and transpiration instead of draining into the sea.
 Each year approximately 11 cubic kilometres of water irrigate the 15 000 square kilometres area and some flood waters drain into Lake Ngami.
 The Moremi Game Reserve, a National Park, spreads across the eastern side of the Delta.
 The Okavango is produced by seasonal flooding.
 The Okavango River drains the summer rainfall (December – February) from the Angola highlands and the surge flows 1200 kilometres in approximately one month.
 The waters then spread over the area of the delta over the next four months (March – June) The high temperatures of the delta causes rapid transpiration and evaporation, resulting in a cycle of rising and falling water level that was not fully understood until the early 20th century.
 The delta has one of Africa’s largest concentrations of wildlife and is definitely a highlight for your African Safari!